-6. Personal Inventory Documents
+5. Personal Inventory Documents

-- Submit documents verifying completion of the Minnesota Multiphase Personality Inventory 2 (MMPI-2) and the Myers Briggs Personality Inventory.
+• Submit documents verifying completion of the Minnesota Multiphase Personality Inventory 2 (MMPI-2) and the Myers Briggs Type Indicator (MBTI).
 Tests may be taken at the CBU Counseling Center.
 These tests are for admission purposes only.
-The university does not provide clinical interpretation of the findings. - 7.
-Successful interview with the Director of the Counseling Ministry program
+The university does not provide clinical interpretation of the findings.

+6. Successful interview(s) with the Director of the Counseling Ministry program

-Graduate students in the School of Behavioral Science who have discontinued enrollment for three or more semesters must reapply.
+Graduate students in the School of Behavioral Sciences who have discontinued enrollment for three or more semesters must reapply.